A trek along Cape West Coast, South Africa, delivers scenic locations, cultural diversity, and culinary experiences found nowhere else in the world.

 The last stop on our pilgrimage into the heart of the Cape West Coast is a town called Paternoster.
 Translated it means “Our Father” which is the well-known prayer of Jesus to God.

-One of the oldest fishing villages in the country, it is a scene from years gone by, where all the Cape Dutch style houses are painted white and magnificent people give the town its color.
+One of the oldest fishing villages in South Africa, it is a scene from years gone by, where all the Cape Dutch style houses are painted white and magnificent people give the town its color.

 It is perfect for a midday lunch of Seekos Potjie, seafood stew, similar to Paella, cooked and served in a small, hanging cast-iron pot.